NitikaChoudhary98/React-Assignment/README.md

 2.Install the above dependencies through vs code terminal

-3. Run the code using "npm start"
+3.Run the code using "npm start"